paulzfm/mydb/README.md

 # mydb

-A naive one-user single-thread database as a final project.
+A simple one-user single-thread database as a final project.

 ### Prerequisites